invictus-integration/docs-ifa/dashboard/azureADSetup.md

 Once you have completed the steps above, you will need to provide some values to your release pipeline deploy script as parameters.
 These required values are:

-- Client ID
+- AzureActiveDirectoryClientId
-- Tenant ID
+- AzureActiveDirectoryTenantId
-- Client Secret
+- AzureActiveDirectoryClientSecret
-- Audience
+- AzureActiveDirectoryAudience

-The Client ID and Tenant can be copied from the App Registration Overview page.
+The Client ID and Tenant ID can be copied from the App Registration Overview page.
    ![Tenant and client information](../images/dashboard/azureAD/aad7.JPG)

 To obtain the Client Secret: